kaseykahneno1/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 - Create a Domain Admin user within the domain
 - Join Client-1 to your domain (mydomain.com)
 - Set up Remote Desktop for non-administrative users on Client-1
-- Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Create a bunch of additional users and attempt to log into client-1 with one of the users.

 <h2>Set up a Domain Controller in Azure</h2>